 Dr John Coleman

 John Coleman is a psychologist with a long-standing interest in adolescence.
-He has had many different roles in his career, including running a therapeutic community for troubled teenagers, acting as Director of a research centre, advising Government as a civil servant, and taking various academic posts.
+He has had many different roles in his career, including running a therapeutic community for troubled teenagers, acting as Director of a research centre, advising Government as a civil servant, and holding various academic posts.
 Most recently he was a Senior Research Fellow in the Department of Education, University of Oxford (2006-2015).
-He is currently Visiting Professor at the University of Bedfordshire.
 His interests include parenting, the digital world, the teenage brain and young people’s health.
 He has written a number of books on the teenage years, and has an international reputation for his work on adolescence.
 In 2001 he was awarded the OBE by Queen Elizabeth II for his work on youth.

 Useful articles